Shonda Rhimes Is Working On Eight New Projects For Netflix

 Last year, TV writer and producer Shonda Rhimes signed a multiyear deal with Netflix after announcing she would be leaving ABC.
-According to new reports from The Hollywood Reporter, Netflix has just revealed the first eight series in the pipeline as a result of its new partnership with Rhimes.
+According to new reports from the Hollywood Reporter, Netflix has just revealed the first eight series in the pipeline as a result of its new partnership with Rhimes.

 Forbes reported Rhimes became the first African-American woman to stand at the helm of a top 10 network TV show.
 It has also been said that Rhimes made a significant contribution to the revival of ABC over a decade ago; during a time when the network was struggling to find creative direction.
-After several successful shows including medical drama Grey’s Anatomy and its spinoff Private Practice, the showrunner is now lending her talent to the popular streaming service.
+After several successful shows, including medical drama Grey’s Anatomy and its spinoff Private Practice, the showrunner is now lending her talent to the popular streaming service.

-All the details of Rhimes’ new deal with Netflix have not been revealed but reports say, between her base salary and additional incentives, Rhimes will make $150 million a year.
+All the details of Rhimes’ new deal with Netflix have not been revealed, but reports say, between her base salary and additional incentives, Rhimes will make $150 million a year.

-As for the new shows, THR says, the eight new shows will provide a mixture of almost everything from a Regency England romance to the struggles of African-Americans fleeing the Jim Crow South in search of a better life in the North.
+As for the new shows, THR says the eight new shows will provide a mixture of almost everything from a Regency England romance, to the struggles of African-Americans fleeing the Jim Crow south in search of a better life in the north.

 Another on the list is Hot Chocolate Nutcracker, which is a documentary series offering a behind-the-scenes look at the Debbie Allen Dance Academy’s award-winning reimagining of the classic ballet.
 Allen and Rhimes have previously joined forces while working on Grey’s Anatomy.